Travel and Operational Updates

 - Many Highlands restaurants are open for curbside or inside pickup (view list here)—including the new Four65 Woodfire Bistro + Bar where you order and pay in advance at Four65.com.
 Four65 Woodfire Bistro + Bar is open to the public daily for dine-in from 11 am - 10 pm and takeout from 12 - 9:30 pm.

-- Madison's is open seven days a week for breakfast (Old Edwards Inn and 200 Main guests and members only) from 7 am - 10 am and lunch (open to the public) from 11:30 am - 2 pm.
+- Madison's Restaurant is open seven days a week for breakfast (200 Main and Old Edwards Inn guests and members only) from 7 am - 10 am and lunch (open to the public) from 11:30 am - 2 pm.

 - The Wine Garden is open to the public for lunch from 11:30 am - 4 pm, light fare from 4 - 6 pm and dinner from 6 - 9 pm as a walk-in service.

 - Our front desk team will be able to assist you with other options once you arrive.

 In accordance with current legal restrictions, use of amenities is modified as follows:

 - Old Edwards Club is open for golf and fire pit use, where modified rules of engagement are in place.